In Stock

 Wholesale Sales Only

-Looking for a berry that’s made for home gardens, not supermarket shelves?
-The Tayberry (Rubus fruticosus x idaeus) is a rare treasure — a cross between blackberry and raspberry that produces soft, red-purple berries bursting with rich, sweet-tart flavour.
-Delicate and unsuited to commercial transport, these juicy fruits are best enjoyed fresh from your own patch — or turned into jams, sauces, crumbles, desserts, or frozen for later.
-Fragrant white to pale pink flowers appear in spring, giving way to a generous crop of ripening fruit through the summer.
-Grown in the ground or large pots, Tayberries thrive on a trellis or fence, producing heavy crops from trailing canes.
-Self-fertile and suited to cool to arid climates, they’re easy to train, easy to love, and impossible to buy.
+The Tayberry (Rubus fruticosus × idaeus) is a rare and rewarding cross between a blackberry and a raspberry, known for its rich, sweet-tart flavour and soft, glossy to deep red fruit.
+Too delicate to handle long-distance shipping, tayberries are rarely found in stores, making them a must-have variety for gardeners seeking something truly special.
+They’re best enjoyed straight from the garden or turned into jams, sauces, crumbles, or desserts.
+Fragrant white to pale pink flowers appear in spring, followed by a prolific, generous crop of ripening fruit through summer.
+Whether grown in the ground or large pots, Tayberries thrive on a trellis or fence, producing heavy yields from trailing canes.
+Self-fertile and suited to cool to arid climates, they’re easy to train, easy to love, and perfect for those who grow for flavour.

 SKU: TCTAYBER001 Category: Tags: ,